 | Image Credit: DIPR Nagaland |

-Addressing the participants, EAC Mekato J. Aye emphasised that with improving road infrastructure and a growing population in Shamator, road safety has become an urgent priority.
-He added that such awareness initiatives would be conducted regularly and would not be treated as a one-time exercise.
+Addressing participants during the programme, EAC Mekato J. Aye noted that with improving road infrastructure and a steadily growing population in Shamator, road safety has become an increasingly important concern.
+He stressed that awareness campaigns would be conducted regularly and should be viewed as a continuous effort rather than a one-time activity.